fastify/fastify/docs/Encapsulation.md

 containing _child context_ **does not** have access to the _child plugins_
 registered within its _grandchild context_.

-Given that everything in Fastify is a [plugin](./Plugins.md), exept for the _root context_, every "context" and "plugin" in this example is a plugin that can consist of decorators, hooks, plugins, and routes.
-Thus, to put this example into concrete terms, let's consider a basic scenario of a REST API server that has three routes: the first route (`/one`) requires authentication, the second route (`/two`) does not, and the third route (`/three`) has access to the same context as the second route.
+Given that everything in Fastify is a [plugin](./Plugins.md), except for the _root context_, every "context" and "plugin" in this example is a plugin that can consist of decorators, hooks, plugins, and routes.
+Thus, to put this example into concrete terms, consider a basic scenario of a REST API server that has three routes: the first route (`/one`) requires authentication, the second route (`/two`) does not, and the third route (`/three`) has access to the same context as the second route.
 Using